sreuter/romable/README.md

 ## Current state

-You can select a folder full of roms and export things to a nice.
+You can select a folder full of roms and export things to a nice folder structure.

 ## Todo / Ideas